-Further options allow you to selected data material:
+Further options allow you to restrict the visualization to selected data:

-Only for activated documents – Only the activated documents will be displayed.
-(If there are no activated documents in a document group or document set, the CMB will be empty.)
+Only for activated documents – Only the activated documents will be taken into account.

 Only for activated focus group speakers - Only the activated speakers are displayed in the columns.
-This option is only visible if the focus group participants have been selected for the columns above.
+This option is only visible if you selected the focus group participants to be displayed in the columns.

 Only for activated codes – Only the activated codes will be displayed as rows.